Diophantine Geometry over Groups VIII: Stability

-Given each (graded) limit group that appears along the diagram, we associate with it its collection of (universal) duo limit groups.
-Given each associated duo limit group $Duo=<d_1,p>*_{<d_0>} \, <d_2,q>$, we view it both as a graded limit group with respect to the parameter subgroup $<p,d_0,d_2>$, and as a graded limit group with respect to the parameter subgroup $<d_1,d_0,q>$.
-With $Duo$ we associate its two graded Makanin-Razborov diagrams (with respect to the two subgroups of parameters).
-By theorems 2.5 and 2.9 in [Se3], there exist global bounds on the number of rigid and strictly solid families of solutions (having the same specialization of the parameter subgroup), for each of the rigid and solid limit groups in these graded Makanin-Razborov diagrams.
-For each bundle (graded limit group) that appears in the first diagram, we sum these bounds for all the rigid and solid limit groups that appear in the graded diagrams of its (finitely many) associated duo limit groups (where with each duo limit group we associate two Makanin-Razborov diagrams with respect to the two subgroups of parameters).
-We set $Sum^1_{Cov}$ to be the maximum of these sums.
+Given each (graded) completion that appears along the diagram $Diag_1$, we associated with it its collection of (universal) duo limit groups.
+By definition 3.1, each of the finitely many associated duo limit group can be written as an amalgamated product: $Duo=Comp_1(d_1,p,a)*_{<d_0,a>} \, Comp_2(d_2,q,a)$.
+As we did in the proof of proposition 4.2, we view the completion, $Comp_1(d_1,p,a)$, as a graded limit group with respect to the parameter subgroup $<p,d_0,a>$, and the completion $Comp_2(d_2,q,a)$ as graded limit group with respect to the parameter subgroup $<q,d_0,a>$.
+With $Comp_1$ and $Comp_2$, viewed as graded limit groups, we associate their graded Makanin-Razborov diagrams (with respect to the above two subgroups of parameters).
+By theorems 2.5 and 2.9 in [Se3], there exist global bounds on the number of rigid and strictly solid families of values (having the same specialization of the parameter subgroup), for each of the rigid and solid limit groups in these graded Makanin-Razborov diagrams.
+For each duo limit group, $Duo^1_1,\ldots,Duo^1_{t_1}$, we look at the sum of these bounds for all the rigid and solid limit groups that appear along the two graded Makanin-Razborov diagrams that are associated with the corresponding two completions, $Comp_1$ and $Comp_2$.
+We set $excep^1_{Cov}$ to be the maximum of these sums, where the maximum is taken over all the duo limit groups, $Duo^1_1,\ldots,Duo^1_{t_1}$.